 Maria slowly got her back into the corner she had been using as a den and watched how she broke the cord and curled around the baby.
 She had just witnessed the first captive birth of a Cape pangolin in history.

 For the following two months, Roxy raised her baby pangolin in the most surprisingly calm and relaxed manner, allowing Maria and other volunteers or visitors to take the odd peak and photo of her little miracle.

-Then, unexpectedly, one night Roxy vanished, her spoor untraceable, leaving behind her nameless baby to be reared by the REST team.
+Then, unexpectedly, one night, Roxy vanished, her spoor untraceable, leaving behind her nameless baby to be reared by the PI team.